microsoft/moaw/workshops/serverless-overview/workshop.md

 <div class="info" data-title="Note">

-> Azure Key Vault will be used to store the secrets needed for this scenario.
+> Azure Key Vault will be used to secure the secrets used through the entire scenario.

 </div>

 You will get more details about each of these services during the Hands On Lab.

-## Naming convention
+## Naming conventions

 Before starting to deploy any resource in Azure, it's important to follow a naming convention.
 Based on the official [documentation][az-naming-convention] we need to define a few things: